McDonnell Douglas F-4 Phantom II non-U.S. operators: F-4M (Phantom FGR.2)

 With the cancellation of home-grown programmes and the need to replace the Hawker Hunter and English Electric Canberra in the ground-attack and tactical reconnaissance roles, the RAF ordered 118 aircraft in 1965.
 The aircraft were designated Phantom FGR.2 ("Fighter/Ground attack/Reconnaissance") by the British and the prototype first flew on 17 February 1967.
 Like the Phantom FG.1 it was equipped with Spey engines and was externally identical, although it did not have the extendable nose-wheel.
 It was fitted with an AN/AWG-12 radar and fire-control system, similar to the AN/AWG-11 but without the ability to fold the radome and antenna back to enable the aircraft to fit the lifts on an aircraft carrier, and Martin-Baker Mk.H5 ejection seats.
 The aircraft entered service from 1969 onwards with Nos.
 2, 6, 14, 17, 31, 41 and 54 Squadrons in the close air support, tactical strike and tactical reconnaissance roles.
 However, when the SEPECAT Jaguar entered service from 1974 onwards, the Phantom FGR.2s were redeployed in the air defence role, replacing English Electric Lightnings with Nos.
 19, 23, 29, 56 and 92 Squadrons.

 Some FGR.2s were equipped with dual controls, and others could carry a reconnaissance pod that was equipped with a Texas Instruments RS-700 infrared linescan unit, high-definition sideways-looking radar and five optical cameras.
-Although not deployed in a war role RAF Phantoms were involved in air-defence duties on Quick Reaction Alert.
+It was also equipped with an inertial navigation system, radar warning receiver, and an electronic identification system known as the "Jubilee Guardsman".
+Although not deployed in a war role, RAF Phantoms were involved in air-defence duties on Quick Reaction Alert.
 This involved endless alarms to intercept "Bear" and other Soviet aircraft approaching British airspace, the North Sea and over Germany.
 The fitting of RWRs and structural reinforcements were carried out to the aircraft in the 1970s.

 In 1982, an AIM-9-armed Phantom FGR.2 returning from a Quick Reaction Alert over Germany accidentally shot down a Royal Air Force Jaguar GR.1.

 In the strike role the FGR.2s could carry the SNEB rocket pod, 1,000 lb bomb, the BL755 Cluster Bomb Unit, and U.S.-supplied B28, B43, B57 or B61 nuclear weapons.
 It could also be fitted with SUU-16/A and SUU-23/A gun pods.
-From 1975 the aircraft were modified with structural reinforcements and tail-mounted radar warning receivers.
+From 1975 the aircraft were modified with structural reinforcements and tail-mounted ARI 18228 radar warning receivers.
 When the aircraft took over the air-defence duties in the 1970s they carried either AIM-9G Sidewinders or AIM-7 Sparrows, and later they would carry the then new British Aerospace Skyflash missile and the updated AIM-9L Sidewinder.
 In the 1980s, the Tornado started to replace the Phantom in the air-defence role.

 The Greek Air Force (Polemiki Aeroporia, PA) was interested in buying 32 aircraft in 1992 but the differences were too great between the FGR.2 and the F-4Es they operated.